 Going away for school will always be more expensive than living at home, but if you do decide to attend university in another city, make sure it’s far away—it may save you money.

-People who study within a 120-km radius of their hometowns spend an average of $47.50 on each return trip, according to the Maclean’s student survey.
+People who study within a 120-km radius of their hometown spend an average of $47.50 on each return trip, according to the Maclean’s student survey.
 But the cost of repeated travel rapidly accumulates.
 For these students, going home each week adds about $1,700 to the cost of attending university.
 In contrast, students who return home twice a year spend just $1,130, on average, for their travel.
 Typically, these students live 750 km or more away.
 Under these circumstances, staying close to one’s roots costs close to $600 more than going further afield.

 Nonetheless, students like Brittany Calhoun, who’s in her third year at St. Thomas University in New Brunswick, can’t seem to resist the urge to go home—especially when it isn’t too far.
 “Family means a lot for me,” she says.
 “I get homesick very easily.”

-Based on the results of our annual student survey, a distance of less than 200 km is considered a short enough jaunt to justify a spontaneous visit with the parents.
+Based on the results of our annual student survey, a distance of less than 200 km is considered a short-enough jaunt to justify a spontaneous visit with the parents.
 Overall, eight per cent of students make a weekly pilgrimage, while another 27 per cent go home at least once a month.

-Students at Université de Sherbrooke are most likely to make a weekend journey.
+Students at the Université de Sherbrooke are most likely to make a weekend journey.
 More than a third of them go home weekly (paying an average of $35 each week), while another 44 per cent say they head home at least once a month.

 Conversely, students at Queen’s University and St. Francis Xavier University are most likely to stay on campus.
 Just one per cent of students at those schools head home on a weekly basis.
 Meanwhile, Simon Fraser University students are the most likely to spend the full academic year at school—a quarter of respondents from the B.C. school report making just a single return trip to visit family.